ldstep/ldstephensnet/content/notes.md

 ---

+September 5, 2025, at 2:13:34 PM

+Got my COVID and flu shots today—in spite of RFK Jr. Feeling great and fully upgraded with the latest tracking chips. 💉📡

+---

 September 5, 2025, at 9:51:26 AM

 There are only two of us, and shit our grocery bill is almost $300 a week shopping at Walmart.
 I can’t imagine what a family of four or five would spend. 🫣